X

 However, the Oda Mokko has a unique flower-like appearance compared to other Mokko crests.

-The crest of the butterfly is recognized as the crest of the Taira clan.
-So we assume Nobunaga began using it when he called himself from the Taira clan.
+The butterfly’s crest is recognized as the crest of the Taira clan, so we assume Nobunaga began using it when he called himself from the Taira clan.

 Gosan-kiri and Maru ni Futa-hikiryo were given by Ashikaga Yoshiaki.
 Ashikaga Yoshiaki gave them to Nobunaga because of his success in the battle in Kyoto.
 Since these were the crests of the Ashikaga clan, people recognized them as high-rank crests.